 He was with Intel for 18 years Australia, New Zealand and Asia, responsible for developing and implementing strategies to accelerate the their growth, with a sharp focus on building high performing teams across the business with a keen eye on customer needs.
 He’s been a technology advisor to both the Australian and Irish Governments.

-Lesser known fact: Philip comes from a family of 13 and might just sing for us!
+Lesser known fact: Philip comes from a family of 13 and can hold a tune

 Kevin Clancy, a Cork man living in Sydney, took a circuitous route to the Climate Change and Sustainability team at EY.